Worship

 Holy Cross Church is established firmly within the Anglo-Catholic tradition, a Christian community bound by the Eucharist and the Sacraments of the Church.
-Masses normally take place on Wednesdays at 6pm and Fridays at 12.45 (but check times further down this page).
-Our Sunday services welcome Christians of many nationalities – both local residents and overseas visitors.
+Our services welcome Christians of many nationalities – both local residents and overseas visitors.

 We Zoom our Sunday Mass and other special services.
 Contact us if you would like to receive our Zoom link and each week’s worship resources by email.